aircraft721/PublicDocs/_articles/image-api.md

 [Email Studio](https://olapic1.zendesk.com/hc/en-us/articles/360021855492) is a great tool to generate code snippets for your Email Campaigns.
 It uses Image API as the content source and allows you to display dynamic content in email marketing campaigns.
 Please consult the how-to guide for more details.

 **This API is currently in BETA.
-It is is under developement and subject to any changes.
+It is is under development and subject to any changes.
 Please consult your Olapic team before deploying on production.**

 ## Features
 1. Retrieve content from Olapic Media Library without writing code (logic is all in the URL)